Skip to main content

 Informational Writing

 Free 5th grade informational writing worksheets.
-Free printable 5th grade informational writing worksheets covering research skills, text structures, introductions, body paragraphs, evidence integration, text features, conclusions, and revision.
-Nine weeks aligned to Common Core W.5.2.
+Free printable informational writing worksheets for 5th grade.
+Nine weeks of practice covering topic selection and research, the four text structures, hooks and thesis statements, body paragraphs, integrating evidence and citing sources, text features, conclusions, revision, and a full multi-paragraph informational piece.
+Aligned to Common Core W.5.2.

 W.5.2